Justin Smith (presenter): 3AW

-His last day at 3AW was 10 January 2014, when he finished his on-air summer fill-in role covering Neil Mitchell's program.
+His last day at 3AW was 10 January 2014, when he finished his summer fill-in role covering Neil Mitchell's program.
 Mitchell came on air to thank Smith for his work, saying, "All the best, I wanted to wish you well of course, obviously, and to thank you.
-We've had a very successful 11 years on air and you've been a huge part of that, you've made it happen".
+We've had a very successful 11 years on air and you've been a huge part of that, you've made it happen."

 2UE

-Smith took over as the presenter in the 'Drive' time slot (3pm-6pm weekdays) on Sydney metropolitan station 2UE on 20 January 2014, until December 2015.
+Smith took over as the presenter in the Drive time slot (3 pm-6 pm weekdays) on Sydney metropolitan station 2UE on 20 January 2014, until December 2015.

 Writing

 Smith is a writer and has been published in Fairfax media outlets including The Age newspaper and 3AW online.